 Depending on whether your business is a corporation, LLC, or sole proprietorship, you have some options for what kind of bank account you open.

-Again, the specific requirements for opening a bank account differs depending on the economic zone you choose to do business in.
+Again, the specific requirements for opening a bank account differ depending on the economic zone you choose to do business in.

 Open a business account with Statrys today, and get access to 11 currencies including the RMB, and trade with your China suppliers with their preferred currency.